elementary/screenshot/README.md

     cd build
     ninja

-To install, use `ninja install`, then execute with `io.elementary.screenshot-tool`
+To install, use `ninja install`, then execute with `io.elementary.screenshot`

     sudo ninja install
-    io.elementary.screenshot-tool
+    io.elementary.screenshot